-There are 4 names in this directory beginning with the letter U.
+There are currently 4 names in this directory beginning with the letter U.

 A measure of the rate of non-solar heat loss or gain through a material or assembly.
 It is expressed in units of Btu/hr-sq ft-ºF (W/sq m-ºC).
 Values are normally given for NFRC/ASHRAE winter conditions of 0ºF (18º C) outdoor temperature, 70º F (21º C) indoor temperature, 15 mph wind and no solar load.
 The U-factor may be expressed for the glass alone or the entire window, which includes the effect of the frame and the spacer materials.
 The lower the U-factor, the greater a window’s resistance to heat flow and the better its insulating value.

 UV (Ultraviolet light)

 The invisible rays of the spectrum that are outside of the visible spectrum at its short-wavelength violet end.
 Ultraviolet rays are found in everyday sunlight and can cause fading of paint finishes, carpets and fabrics.